 This grant is intended to encourage commercial, industrial and agricultural property owners and tenants to revitalize, rehabilitate and restore building facades.
-Where all eligibility requirements are fulfilled, a Facade Improvement Grant may be provided for up to 50% of the eligible costs project costs.
+Façade improvements must fit with the character of the community and meet heritage requirements, where applicable.
+Where all eligibility requirements are fulfilled, a Facade Improvement Grant may be provided for up to 50% of the eligible project costs.
 This program may be used in conjunction with the Municipality's Heritage Designated Property Tax Reduction and Loan Program.